Criticism of Israel: Occupation and annexation of neighboring territories

-Israel's annexation of East Jerusalem and the Golan Heights in 1980–1 by the Jerusalem Law and the Golan Heights Law has not been recognised by any other country.
-The Palestinian Authority, the EU, and the UN Security Council consider East Jerusalem to be part of the West Bank, a position disputed by Israel.
-International bodies such as the United Nations have condemned the Jerusalem Law as a violation of the Fourth Geneva Convention and therefore hold that the establishment of the city as Israel's capital is against international law.
-Consequently, countries have established embassies to Israel's government outside of Jerusalem.

-Israel unilaterally disengaged from Gaza in September 2005, and declared itself no longer to be in occupation of the Strip.
-This has been contested by the UN, which though not declaring Gaza "occupied" under the legal definition, has referred to Gaza under the nomenclature of "Occupied Palestinian Territories".
-Some groups do assert that Gaza is legally occupied.

-Alleged lack of democracy

-Despite the fact that Israeli security legislation for Palestinian territories does not state that, military law applies only to Arab residents of the territories, and not to Jews or to Israeli citizens.
-Israeli citizens are governed by Israeli law whereas Palestinians are governed by military law.

-Some Israeli individuals such as Avraham Burg, Ilan Pappé, Gershom Gorenberg, David Remnick, Oren Yiftachel, and Miko Peled and organisations as Human Rights Watch, B'tselem, Peace Now and others have questioned Israel's status as a democracy.
-These questions focus on the lack of democracy in the Israeli-occupied territories, not Israel proper.
-Such criticisms are based on the belief that both Israeli citizens in settlements and Palestinians should be given the right to suffrage, considering the Palestinians are effectively under Israeli authority and thus should benefit from it.
-They share a concern that the occupation of the territories is not temporary, given the over forty-five year duration and the large and the permanent nature of the Israeli settlements.

 Israeli settlements

 The participating High Contracting Parties to the Fourth Geneva Convention, numerous UN resolutions, the International Court of Justice and other instances have ruled that Israel's policy of establishing civilian settlements in territories considered occupied, including in East Jerusalem, is illegal.
 Israel disputes the notion that the West Bank and in particular East Jerusalem are occupied under international law, though this view is dismissed internationally.

 Israel's settlement policy has drawn harsh criticism from the United States and the European Union.

 Ali Jarbawi called the policy as "one of the only remaining settler-colonial occupations in the world today".
 In his book Hollow Land: Israel's Architecture of Occupation, Eyal Weizman describes Israel's policy as a "political system at the heart of this complex and terrifying project of late-modern colonial occupation".

 The international community criticized Israel for "failing to protect the Palestinian population" from Israeli settler violence.